Nick Nero: The Wolfpack

 Nero was in charge of smuggling cocaine into the Niagara Peninsula from Buffalo, New York as part of the Wolfpack Alliance.
 Rabih "Robby" Alkhalil of Montreal recruited Nero into the Wolfpack despite viewing him as being of low intelligence as he felt Nero's connections with the Hells Angels would be useful.
 The Wolfpack leaders used encrypted texts on the Pretty Good Privacy system to communicate, and wrote frankly about plans to commit crimes.
-Nero made an average profit of CA$1 million in cash for every 30 kilograms of cocaine he sold, which made him a wealthy man, through he always felt he was not making enough money.
+Nero made an average profit of CA$1 million in cash for every 30 kilograms of cocaine he sold, which made him a wealthy man, although he always felt he was not making enough money.
 His steroid abuse made his moods very volatile and his paranoia and rage issues made him a difficult member of the Wolfpack.
 Nero had become of the most important cocaine smugglers in Canada, bringing in an average of 400 kilograms of cocaine per week into the Niagara Peninsula via boats and trucks.
 Despite his profits, Nero still refused to repay the $1 million lien, claiming poverty under the grounds that he was unemployed.

 In 2011, Nero had met Tawnya Del Ben Fletcher, a young woman from a wealthy family at a gym in Niagara Falls and started to date her.
 Fletcher's father owned a popular hotel.
 In October 2011, Nero became engaged to Fletcher, a much younger woman at the age of 27 with an MBA who turned down admission to a medical school in Australia to live with him.
 Besides for her MBA, Fletcher was awarded in 2006 an honours Bachelor of Science degree from McGill University.
 To impress her, Nero traded in his Ferrari F340 for a Ferrari F458 automobile worth $450,000, and later purchased a third car, a Lamborghini Aventador.
 At the same time, Caputo started to date Tamara Fletcher, the identical twin sister of Tawnya.